genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 To allow you to add multiple items from the same `registration`, the layout system clones elements to add to the layout.
 This is the case for both when items added with `.addItem()`, and the declarative API.
 Under the hood this uses the Node [cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) api.
 There are certain limitation to this function, especially when using custom elements with the shadow DOM.
+[See troubleshooting example](#binding-events-inline-in-the-declarative-api).

 In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which overrides the `cloneNode` API.